HappyFartingLittleDog/DataQuerySystem/README.md

 UBC is a big place, and involves a large number of people doing a variety of tasks.
 The goal of this project is to provide a way to perform some of the tasks required to run the university and to enable effective querying of the metadata from around campus.
 This will involve working with courses, prerequisites, past course averages, room scheduling, and timetable creation.

 The backend of this program supports various types of queries.
 However, the frontend only supports average grade query for a course in a specific year.
-The backend queries are based on the EBNF described below.
+The backend queries ARE implemented based on the EBNF described below.

 QUERY ::='{'BODY ', ' OPTIONS (', ' TRANSFORMATIONS)? '}'
 BODY ::= 'WHERE:{' (FILTER)? '}'